Rogue (Marvel Comics): Accolades

-Mr. & Mrs. X - 2018

-According to Diamond Comic Distributors, Mr. & Mrs. X #1 was the 15th best selling comic book in July 2018.
-Mr. & Mrs. X #1 was the 141st best selling comic book in 2018.

-Jamie Lovett of ComicBook.com asserted, "In a very real way, Thompson, Bazaldua, and D'Armata have with Mr. and Mrs. X #1 delivered the comic book that many fans have been waiting their entire comics-reading lives to read.
-People have been following Rogue and Gambit's ups and downs for decades waiting for a series that does the couple justice by celebrating their love rather than leaning on their heartbreak.
-With Thompson's delightful dialogue and characterizations, Bazaldua's balance of the intimate and the exciting, and D'Armata's tone-setting, Mr. and Mrs. X seems set to deliver equal parts overdue emotional payoff and endearing adventure."
-Joshua Davison of Bleeding Cool said, "Gambit and Rogue are frigging adorable in this and seeing the excited assistance from the likes of Storm, Jubilee, Bishop, and a mystery guest I won't spoil makes this comic click so well. [...]
-Mr. and Mrs. X (not crazy about that name, though) #1 is a delightfully upbeat comic that brings an endearing and dare-I-say heartwarming wedding issue (that Batman #50 cheated me on and dammit I'm still so mad) between two classic and charming X-Men characters.
-The dialogue is great, the story is fun, and the artwork is great.
-This one earns a recommendation.
-Give it a read."

 Other versions

 Age of Apocalypse

 In the Age of Apocalypse reality, Rogue is brought to Magneto and his X-Men for education in her powers by Mystique.
 Soon after this, Rogue would battle against Apocalypse's son Nemesis (who later became Holocaust) alongside the Scarlet Witch, and would witness the death of the latter.
 During the next few years, Rogue would express an attraction to both Gambit and the leader of the X-Men, Magneto.
 She would ultimately become romantically involved with Magneto after he worked out a way for them to touch by surrounding his body in a tight electromagnetic 'sheath' that prevented her from actually making contact with his skin, while still feeling as though she was.
 The two would later conceive a son named Charles, after Charles Xavier, who was slain by Legion whose target had actually been Magneto himself.
 The Age of Apocalypse universe was later revealed to have been preserved due to the actions of Jean Grey.
-Rogue and Magneto, along with that reality's X-Men continue their lives..
+Rogue and Magneto, along with that reality's X-Men continue their lives.
 This reality's version of Rogue had her uncontrollable absorption abilities and permanently possessed around half of Polaris' magnetic abilities.
 Unlike her husband Magneto and Polaris herself, Rogue appeared to prefer to use these abilities to fly and augment her physical strength and durability to superhuman levels.